 If your idea of bliss is wandering enchanted country villages, then a visit to Braidwood and the surrounding region is a must-do.

-Enjoy exploring this National-Trust classified town … renowned for its colonial buildings brimming with antiques, cafes, speciality shops and more.
+Enjoy exploring this heritage-listed town, renowned for its colonial buildings brimming with antiques, cafes, speciality shops and more.

 But the fun doesn’t stop at Braidwood.
 Take a trip to nearby Majors Creek, a small gold mining town chock-filled with historic charm.

-You can also visit Araluen – another gold mining town nestled in the Great Dividing Range – or head north to Nerriga, a tiny village brimming with history.
+You can also visit the spectacular Araluen Valley – another gold mining town nestled in the Great Dividing Range – or head north to Nerriga, a tiny village brimming with history.

 Wherever you go, this is the stuff country dreams are made of.

 Braidwood NSW boasts a rich Indigenous heritage.
 People from the Yuin Nation occupied the land for tens of thousands of years before white settlement.

 European Settlers arrived in 1822, and between the 1820s and 1840s the town grew at an easy pace … until the gold rushes of the 1850s.

 With nearby towns teeming with prospectors, Braidwood became a vital centre during the goldrush era.